korchasa/speelka-agent/documents/implementation.md

 # Implementation

+## Analyzer Functionalities

+- The analyzer and agent logic now use direct struct and function implementations, with no interface/spec indirection.
+- All utility functions for dumping, time, and JSON have been removed.

+## Test Cases

+- All tests for removed interfaces and utilities have been deleted.
+- Integration and emulation tests in the `run` script now use updated prompts and improved output.

+## Environment Setup

+- The `run` script has been updated for better clarity and accuracy in test output and Russian text checks.
+- Example config (`site/examples/minimal.yaml`) now uses `npx fetcher-mcp` for the `filesystem` tool and omits the `disableMcp` log config.

+## Summary

+The codebase is now simpler, with less indirection and easier-to-follow logic.
+All documentation and tests have been updated to match the new structure.

 ## Core Components
 - **Agent**: Orchestrates LLM loop, tool execution, chat state.
 No config/server/CLI logic.
 Exposes interface for app layer.
 - **App MCP**: MCP server/daemon wiring.
 Instantiates agent, provides CLI/server entrypoints.